 4. Don’t ditch your greens

-Let's face it, the festive season is a time when a lot of beige food is available.
+Let’s face it, the festive season is a time when a lot of beige food is available.
 Although tasty and exciting for a few times, after consumed regularly even just for a few days or a week it will make you feel sluggish and lethargic as your greens, yellows and reds (and the rest of the rainbow) are where the most potent antioxidants and fibre lives.
-And you certainly need those during festivities to avoid cravings, Christmas binging and festive constipation!
+And you certainly need those during festivities to avoid cravings, Christmas overeating and festive constipation!

 If you don’t fancy Brussel’s sprouts, make sure you order a side salad with your meals or bring in a selection of roast autumn vegetables with your lunches.
 Don’t wait till January to give your body what it truly needs.